muhammedsural/muhammedsural/README.md

 # Muhammed Sural

 Hi, My name is Muhammed Sural.
-I'm working on structure engineering and sofware engineering .
+I'm working on sofware engineering .
 Welcome to my github space.
-- 🔭 I’m currently working on programming about structure analysis and design, selection-scaling on earthquake records.Also I'm working on web and destktop applications
+- 🔭 I’m currently working on programming about web and destktop applications

 ### 💬 Contact